studiosutara/Kunance-HomebuyerApp/README.md

 @studiosutara and @modivinit

 ### License
-Kunanace application is available under the MIT license.
+Kunanace application is available under the GPL v3 license.
 See the LICENSE file for more info.